Big1533/sdl_android_guides/docs/App Services/Creating an App Service/index.md

 #### Watching for App Record Updates
 As noted in the introduction to this guide, one service for each type may become the "active" service.
 If your service is the active service, your `AppServiceRecord` parameter `serviceActive` will be updated to note that you are now the active service.

 After the initial app record is passed to you in the `PublishAppServiceResponse`, you will need to be notified of changes in order to observe whether or not you have become the active service.
-To do so, you will have to observe the new `SystemCapabilityType.APP_SERVICES` using `GetSystemCapability` and `OnSystemCapability`.
+To do so, you will have to observe the new `SystemCapabilityType.APP_SERVICES` using `GetSystemCapability` and `OnSystemCapabilityUpdated`.

 For more information, see the [Using App Services guide](Other SDL Features/Using App Services) and see the "Getting and Subscribing to Services" section.